tmuir12/UFO_RaspBerry_Pi_Full_Node/ReadMe.txt

 We now need to make the script executable by typing

-sudo chmod 755 ufo_node.sh
+sudo chmod 755 ufod_node.sh

 Now we need to start the install script by typing.
-./ufo_node.sh
+./ufod_node.sh

 This will